gh release create

 .

-To create a release from an annotated git tag, first create one locally with git, push the tag to GitHub, then run this command.
+To create a release from an annotated git tag, first create one locally with

-When using automatically generated release notes, a release title will also be automatically generated unless a title was explicitly passed.
-Additional release notes can be prepended to automatically generated notes by using the notes parameter.
+generated unless a title was explicitly passed.
+Additional release notes can be prepended to

 Options